David-McKenna/udpPacketManager/README.md

 Installing
 ----------
-Once the pre-requists are met, a simple `make all` should suffice to build the library, while `make install` and `make install-local` will copy the CLI and headers to the /usr/local or \~/.local/ folders.
+Once the pre-requisites are met, a simple `make all` should suffice to build the library, while `make install` and `make install-local` will copy the CLI and headers to the /usr/local or \~/.local/ folders.

 Usage